burambek/burambek/README.md

 - 👀 I’m interested in QA, JS , Web
 - 🌱 I’m currently learning HTML/CSS/JS
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me  - hightekuprod@gmail.com

 <!---
 burambek/burambek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.